khushilodha/khushilodha/README.md

  Hi there👋

-- 🔭 Former SDE Intern at ESDS Software Solutions
+- 🔭 Former SDE Intern at ESDS Software Solutions and
 - 🌱 I’m currently learning new Technical Skills.
 - 📝 I can write codes in C,C++,Python
 - 💻 Cloud, Machine Learning, Web Development, Docker are the few current technologies that exites me!